-Further, the Act provides for a one-time transition tax on "deemed repatriation" of accumulated foreign earnings for the year ended September 30, 2018.
-The Company reasonably estimates U.S. federal tax on the deemed repatriation of \$14.0 million.
+The Act also provides for a one-time transition tax on "deemed repatriation" of accumulated foreign earnings for the year ended September 30, 2018.
+The Company estimates U.S. federal tax on the deemed repatriation of \$14.0 million.
 However, after the application of \$10.7 million of foreign tax credits generated from the repatriation, plus utilization of \$3.2 million of foreign tax credit carryovers previously reserved under a full valuation allowance, no cash payment is expected to be due.
 Additionally, state tax expense is expected to increase by \$0.1 million as a result of the deemed repatriation in the current fiscal year.
-These amounts have been recorded in the "Income tax benefit from continuing operations" line in the Condensed Consolidated Statement of Operations for the three months ended December 30, 2017.
+These amounts have been recorded in the "Income tax expense (benefit) from continuing operations" line in the Condensed Consolidated Statement of Operations for the three and six months ended March 31, 2018.
 While the Company believes this is a reasonable estimate of the effects of the transition tax, it is subject to further analysis which cannot be completed until after the end of the fiscal year.
 The additional information and analysis may cause the actual liability to differ from the current estimate.
 In accordance with SAB 118, any necessary measurement adjustments will be recorded and disclosed within one year from the enactment date within the period the adjustments are determined.
+During the three months ended March 31, 2018, the Company repatriated cash from a foreign subsidiary resulting in the liquidation of substantially all of the assets of the subsidiary and the write-off of accumulated foreign currency translation loss adjustments of \$11.7 million within the "Other non-operating expense, net" line in the Condensed Consolidated Statements of Operations.